How to Stain Outdoor Wood for Durability (Revised

 cedar and many of the decks and pergolas you see on our site were

-photographed years after the stain application.
-Here is a comprehensive
+photographed years after the first stain application.

 satisfied with telling you how to apply the stain, but also why